redmod-team/profit/README.md

 ```bash
 python3 -m pip install -e . --user
 ```
 3. If pip warns you about PATH or proFit is not found close and reopen the terminal and type `profit --help` to check if the installation was successful.

 ### Documentation using *Sphinx*
 Install requirements for building the documentation using `sphinx`

     pip install .[docs]

+Additionally `pandoc` is required on a system level:

+    sudo apt install pandoc

 ## HowTo